-Gross profit
+Gross loss

-Gross profit comprises the revenue, changes in inventories of finished goods, and work in progress, work performed for own account and capitalised, other operating income, and external costs.
+Gross loss comprises the revenue, changes in inventories of finished goods, and work in progress, own work capitalised, other operating income, and external costs.

 The enterprise will be applying IAS 11 and IAS 18 as its basis of interpretation for the recognition of revenue.